ohr486/ansible-mac-setup/README.md

 # ansible-mac-setup

-1click setup script for MacOS
+one click setup script for MacOS

 ## usage